El Cartel: The Big Boss: Critical reception

 El Cartel: The Big Boss received generally favorable reviews.
 Most of the critics praised the album's production and Yankee's input, while others criticized some creative decisions and the repetitive formula.
 Allmusic gave the album a positive review and said the album consists of "potential hits".
 Rhapsody said, "he once again proves himself the reigning king of reggaeton" and proclaimed that "he's also doing more with hip-hop in the mainland idiom than a lot of artists."
 While, Jon Pareles from The New York Times praised Yankee's charisma, consistency and ability and stated "Daddy Yankee has grown more earnest.
 He raps about his street connections, his success, his gratitude to God, his artistic pride and his annoyance with the press".
 Leisla Cobo form Billboard staff praised the production and mainstream appeal and stated "Above all, this is simply a better-crafted album, at both a songwriting and a production level, than prior efforts".

 In a more detailed review, Agustin Gurza from the Los Angeles Times gave the album 3 out 4 stars and wrote a positive review titled "Daddy Yankee knows this best; The rapper, once expected to be a crossover star, mostly stays true to his reggaeton roots".
 In the review he stated "leaves no doubt that he still has the skill and style that made him stand out from reggaeton's crowded rank-and-file" and about the artist's charisma and talent wrote "leaves no doubt that he still has the skill and style that made him stand out from reggaeton's crowded rank-and-file".

 In a more critical review, Andrew Casillas of Stylus Magazine gave a mixed review to the record and compared the album to Daddy Yankee's previous efforts and said, "while the front-loaded standard reggaetón tracks aren't short on hit potential, they're lacking in the sort of charisma that has made Daddy Yankee famous."
 He then added that "the closing third of the album is quite encouraging.
 Neil Drumming from Entertainment Weekly, wrote "Here, the steady, dance-floor-quivering rhythms that make reggaeton a club staple are beefed up by hip-hop producers like Scott Storch and will.i.am.
 The results, nonetheless, are robotic: shrill melodies and beats so rigid and relentless".
+Ed Morales of Newsday placed the album at number five on his list of the top 10 Latin CDs of 2007.